apes-suite/musubi/paper.md

 over biomedical problems [@Jain:2016] and aero-dynamic setups [@Spinelli:2024] to aero-acoustic simulations [@Hasert:2013].

-It is written in Fortran, with language constructs from Fortran 2003.
+It is written in Fortran, requiring a compiler that provides at least the Fortran 2003 standard.

 # Statement of need